giellalt/lang-krl/krl.md

 |  @P.number.ten@ | Flag used to give arabic numerals in smj different cases ;
 |  @P.number.zero@ | Flag used to give arabic numerals in smj different cases ;

-## The Root and K lexica
+### The Root and K lexica
 **LEXICON Root** is where it all begins
-The word forms in Karelian language start from the lexeme roots of basic word classes, or optionally from prefixes:
+The word forms in Viena Karelian language start from the lexeme roots of basic word classes, or optionally from prefixes:
 * Nouns ;
 * Verbs ;